alisariyer/quizer/README.md

 ![Quizer Screenshot](./screenshots/screenshot.png)

 ## About
-This project is built in order to practice mostly backend web structure.
+The goal of this project is to implement and consolidate the backend web structure.

 ## NOTE
 **THIS PROJECT IS STILL IN DEVELOPMENT**.
-DO NOT USE AS A FULL WORKING APPLICATION.
-BUT ACTUAL VERSION CAN BE RUN LOCALLY.
+DO NOT USE AS A FULLY WORKING APPLICATION.
+HOWEVER ACTUAL VERSION CAN BE RUN LOCALLY.

 ## How to install locally
 1. You need to install node.js, mongodb, and git on your computer.